 Each event will require different amounts of planning and investment, but there are a few things that every church needs to pull off a great event.

-A dedicated team of volunteers is the backbone of any fellowship activity.
+A dedicated team of volunteers is the backbone of any church activity.

 An event is only as successful as its attendance.
-For any type of event, you want to get the word out through various promotional channels, including social media, paper flyers, and word-of-mouth.
+Try to find a date that doesn’t conflict with any major events.
+For all types of church events, you want to get the word out through various promotional channels, including social media, paper flyers, and word-of-mouth.

 Does Your Church Need Event Furniture?